davidavdav/Musdb.jl/README.md

 ## Results so far

-It seems we can reconstruct the audio signal fairly well from the `stft` with `istft`, and the IBM and  IRM masks work OK, although reconstruction show some artifacts here and there.
+It seems we can reconstruct the audio signal fairly well from the `stft` with `istft`, and the IBM and  IRM masks work OK, although reconstruction shows some artifacts here and there.